-Issuers may incorporate information by reference in a prospectus only if such information has been approved by or filed with the FSA (PR 2.4.1R) or another competent authority that was the "home competent authority" at the time of approval or filing.
-Examples of information that may be incorporated by reference include instruments of incorporation, annual accounts and half-yearly accounts.
+Issuers may incorporate information by reference in a prospectus only if such information has been approved by or filed with the FCA (PR 2.4.1R) or another competent authority that was the "home competent authority" at the time of approval or filing.
+Examples of information that may be incorporated by reference include instruments of incorporation, annual accounts, half-yearly accounts, and earlier approved and published prospectuses or base prospectuses.
 Information incorporated by reference must be the latest available to the issuer (PR 2.4.3R).
-Cross-references can also be made between information in the registration document and securities notes where there are duplicated items, provided a cross-reference list can be provided.
+Cross-references can also be made between information in the registration document and securities notes where there are duplicated items, provided a cross-reference list can be submitted.

-If information is incorporated in the prospectus by reference to another document, the applicant must submit to the FSA for vetting and approval a hard copy of the document (annotated to indicate which item of the schedules and building blocks it relates to), together with the rest of the prospectus (PR 3.1.1(5)R).
+If information is incorporated in the prospectus by reference to another document, the applicant must submit to the FCA for vetting and approval a hard copy of the document (annotated to indicate the item of the schedules and building blocks to which it relates), together with the rest of the prospectus (PR 3.1.1(5)R).